Lyons family: Norman Origin

 The family derives its name from the district of the Forest of Lyons, north of the town of Lyons-la-Forêt in Haute Normandie, where their seat was the Castle of Lyons.
 During the first decades of the 12th century, Henry I of England built a new castle in the district, the Château de Lyons-la-Forêt, where he died in 1135.

-The family name was originally 'de Lyons' ('of [the Castle and Forest] of Lyons').
-Later the 'de' was removed from the name of the family, producing merely 'Lyons'; some branches subsequently removed the 's' from the end of the word, producing 'Lyon'.
-The original arms of the family are described as, 'Sable, a chevron between three lions sejant-guardant argent'.
-The crest is described as 'On a chapeau gules, turned up ermine, a lion's head erased argent'.
-The motto of the family is Noli irritare leones ('do not provoke the lions').
+The Norman family surname was 'de Lyons' ('of [the Castle and Forest of] Lyons'): but the 'de' was eventually omitted from the surname of the emigrant family.
+Subsequently (as a consequence of the lack, before the 18th century, of standardised spelling for the French pronunciation of the surname) some English branches removed the 's' from the end of the surname, producing 'Lyon'.
+For example, the 16th century Lord Mayor of London Sir John Lyon used the spelling 'Lyon', despite that his father, Thomas Lyons [sic] of Perivale, used the spelling 'Lyons'.

-Warkworth (Northamptonshire) line
+Warkworth Northamptonshire Line

-In 1066, Ingelram, Lord of Lyons, arrived in England with the Norman Conquest and was granted lands in Corsham and Culington.
-Fourteen years later, in 1080, a member of the same family, Nicholas de Lyons, emigrated to England with his son, Sir John de Lyons.
+In 1066, Ingelram de Lyons The Elder arrived in England with the Norman Conquest to fight at the Battle of Hastings, after which he was granted lands in Corsham and Culington.
+He is listed as a companion of William the Conqueror in the Battle Abbey Roll.
+His son Nicholas de Lyons, who with his son Sir John de Lyons emigrated from Normandy to England in 1080, was granted lands at Warkworth, Northamptonshire, by William the Conqueror.
 Nicholas's grandson, who was also named John (b.
 1100), travelled to the Holy Land.

-Nicholas was granted, by William I, lands in Warkworth, Northamptonshire, where his family subsequently bought Warkworth Castle, a castellated mansion consisting of a body with two wings, forming three sides of a quadrangle, with a large gatehouse and semi-circular towers, which was the English seat of the Lyons family until 1412.
-Warkworth Castle was converted into a spectacular house by subsequent owners, during the Jacobean period, but was demolished c.1805.
+Nicholas de Lyons's descendants subsequently bought Warkworth Castle, Northamptonshire, which was the English seat of the Lyons family until 1412.
+It was a castellated mansion that consisted of a body with two wings, forming three sides of a quadrangle, with a large gatehouse and semi-circular towers.
+It was converted into a spectacular house by subsequent owners, during the Jacobean period, but was demolished c.1805.

-Some genealogies incorrectly state that the seat of the Lyons was Warkworth Castle in Northumberland: this is incorrect, Warkworth Castle in Northumberland belonged to the Percy family.
+Some amateur genealogies incorrectly state that the seat of the Lyons was Warkworth Castle in Northumberland: this is incorrect, Warkworth Castle in Northumberland belonged to the Percy family.
 The English seat of the Lyons family was the identically named Warkworth Castle in Northamptonshire.
-Several members of the family are buried in the Church of St Mary, Warkworth, Northamptonshire: in the North Aisle there is a tomb-chest with an effigy of enclosed Sir John de Lyons (fl.1322) who was Lord of Warkworth in 1322; and an effigy of Sir John de Lyons (1320 – 1385).